NuSkooler/enigma-bbs/docs/configuration/menu-hjson.md

 title: Menu HSJON
 ---
 ## Menu HJSON
 The core of a ENiGMA½ based BBS is `menu.hjson`.
 Note that when `menu.hjson` is referenced, we're actually talking about `config/menus/yourboardname-*.hjson`.
-These files determines the menus (or screens) a user can see, the order they come in and how they interact with each other, ACS configuration, etc. Like all configuration within ENiGMA½, menu configuration is done in [HJSON](https://hjson.org/) format.
+These files determines the menus (or screens) a user can see, the order they come in, how they interact with each other, ACS configuration, and so on.
+Like all configuration within ENiGMA½, menu configuration is done in [HJSON](https://hjson.org/) format.
 See [HJSON General Information](hjson.md) for more information.

 Entries in `menu.hjson` are often referred to as *blocks* or *sections*.
 Each entry defines a menu.
 A menu in this sense is something the user can see or visit.
 Examples include but are not limited to: